alexgo-io/alexlab-doc/docs/getting-started/how-to-connect-your-wallet.md

 ---
 description: Follow these steps to connect your wallet to ALEX Lab.
 ---

-# How to Connect your Wallet
+# How to Connect Your Wallet

 [**🚀 Connect to ALEX Now!**](https://app.alexlab.co)